On nonexpansiveness of metric projection operators on Wasserstein spaces: Some geometric properties of

-When restricted to the relative complement of $B$, $T_t$ essentially is the identity map, where the upper bound is also clearly preserved.
-The result follows. \end{proof}

-\subsection{Barycenters and translation invariance of ${\rm{P}}_\Om^2[\mu]$}
+\subsection{Barycenters and translation invariance of ${\rm{P}}_\Om^2$}

-Suppose for now that $\Omega = \mathbf{R}^d$, so we do not have to worry about boundary issues.
+Recall the definition of $\cK_{p}(\Omega)$ from \eqref{def:Kp} and the simplified notation ${\rm P}_{\Omega}^{p}$ from \eqref{simp:notation}.
+Suppose for now that $\Omega = \mathbf{R}^d$, so we do not have to worry about boundaries.
 Then there are a few symmetries which one can exploit in Question \ref{question:nonexpansive?}.
 First, the projection operator ${\rm{P}}_{\Omega}^p$ commutes with translations.
 When $p=2$, the projection also preserves barycenters:

-\begin{prop} Let $\mu \in \mathcal{P}_2( \mathbf{R}^d)$ and $\rho:= {\rm{P}}_{ \mathbf{R}^d}^2\mu$.
+\begin{prop} Let $\mu \in \mathcal{P}_2( \mathbf{R}^d)$ and $\rho:= {\rm{P}}_{ \mathbf{R}^d}^2[\mu]$.
 Then

 \end{prop}